How a Business is Divided in a Divorce in Arizona

 Understanding the process of determining the value of a business is critical in a divorce.

-Also, understanding the numerous factors and the different valuation methodologies that will increase or decrease that assessment, is essential to representing a spouse’s financial interests in a divorce.
+Also, understanding the numerous factors and the different valuation methodologies that will increase or decrease that assessment, is essential to representing a spouse’s financial interests in a business in a divorce in Arizona.
+Understanding the business evaluation and appraisal process is essential to receiving a fair division of a business in a divorce in Arizona.

 Retaining a divorce lawyer who understands the intricacies of proper business evaluations and appraisals, as well as the varying types of business appraisals, is critical to ensuring a fair and accurate assessment of the value and income derived from a business.